 Measles occurs in several phases:

-After infection, the virus spreads to local lymphatics and then disseminates via the haematology route to other lymph nodes and the spleen (viremia #1).
-Incubation averages around 13 days (6-19 days).
-This is usually an asymptomatic period, however upper respiratory symptoms, fever and rash are occasionally described.
+After inoculation, the virus spreads to local lymphatics via the haematological route to other lymph nodes and the spleen (viremia #1).

-The usual onset of symptoms is accompanied by a second viremia.
-Symptoms include a fever (up to 40oC) and malaise, then a cough, conductivity and coryza symptoms.
-Respiratory symptoms may occur, but this two to three-day prodrome generally precedes any rash, at which symptoms increase in severity.
+The onset of symptoms is accompanied by a second viremia.
+Symptoms include fever (up to 40C) and malaise, followed by cough and coryzal symptoms.
+Respiratory symptoms may occur, but this two to three-day prodrome usually precedes any rash, at which time symptoms severity ramps up.

 The period of contagiousness is taken from the appearance of the rash.
 It is thought to be from (day minus five) to (day plus four) of the onset of the rash.

-Further fever after the fourth day is suggestive of a secondary infection or additional complication.
+Further fever after the fourth day suggests a secondary infection or additional complication.
 The cough may persist for several weeks.

 “But,” Bella’s parents say, “she’s immunised as per the Australian schedule!”

-Complications of measles are more common in children, especially <5 years.
-About 1 in 5 children with measles will have at least one complication.
+Complications are more common in children, especially those less than 5 years.
+Around 1 in 5 children with measles will have at least one complication.

 Acute otitis media occurs in 10%.

-Lower respiratory tract infection occurs in 6% of measles cases; pneumonia is the most common cause of death.
+Lower respiratory tract infections occur in 6% of measles cases; pneumonia is the most common cause of death.

-Measles-associated immune suppression, particularly in the developing world, confers an increased risk of mortality for three years post-infection.
+Measles-associated immune suppression, particularly in the developing world, confers an increased mortality risk for three years post-infection.

-Subacute sclerosing pan-encephalitis occurs in about 1/10,000 cases of measles, manifesting as a progressive, eventually fatal, deterioration including ataxia and seizures, typically seven years after infection.
+Subacute sclerosing pan-encephalitis occurs in after 1/10,000 cases, manifesting as a progressive, eventually fatal, deterioration with ataxia and seizures, typically seven years after infection.

 Differential diagnoses

-Having just described a petechial rash in a febrile child, we need to consider bacterial sepsis.
-Also recall the childhood febrile exanthems:
+Having just described a petechial rash in a febrile child, we must consider bacterial sepsis.
+Recall the childhood febrile exanthems:

 Exanthem 2 – Group A Streptococcus